 Larry Ray Chavis is the current president of Lumbee Guaranty Bank and has served as president since July 1987.

-Lumbee Guaranty Bank, which began as a “hometown bank” trying to serve the Pembroke community has grown to twelve locations: nine Robeson County and three in Cumberland County.
+Lumbee Guaranty Bank, which began as a “hometown bank” trying to service the Pembroke community has grown to 14 locations: ten (10) in Robeson County, three (3) in Cumberland County and one (1) Hoke County.
 In February 1989 a branch was opened in Lumberton.
 The St. Pauls and Hope Mills branches were purchased from Resolution Trust Corporation in June 1991.
 It was in 1991 that the name changed to Lumbee Guaranty Bank.
 Bank officials described the new name as just one more significant change at a bank that had seen two decades of change.
 The Maxton branch was purchased from First Scotland Bank in November 1995.
 Branches in Red Springs and Rowland were acquired from Centura in November 1995.
 A Fairmont branch was acquired from Progressive Savings and Loan and opened in July 1997.

 In 1996 the Board of Directors and President/CEO of Lumbee Guaranty Bank announced construction of their new home office and on July 3, 1996, a Groundbreaking Ceremony was held at 403 East Third Street, Pembroke, North Carolina.
 Among the distinguished guests was Mr. Hal Lingerfelt, Commissioner of the North Carolina Banking Commission.
 This special occasion marked another milestone for Lumbee Guaranty Bank.
 In 1996 the Bank also celebrated its 25th Anniversary.